How To Answer ‘Reason for Job Change?’ in Interviews: Sample Answers & Tips

 4. Personal Health Issues

 People may leave their jobs on health grounds if they are physically or mentally unable to continue to perform the duties of that job.
 Looking for a new job due to health issues can be difficult for individuals as it often means sacrificing reliable income but it is sometimes necessary for an individual’s well-being.
 If you are looking to change your profession due to health issues, you can look for work-from-home jobs so you can stay financially independent.
-Mentioned below is how to answer why are you looking for a job change due to health issues.

-Sample Answer Based on Personal Health Issues
+Sample Answer Based on Personal Health Issues:

 After careful consideration, I’ve decided to change my job due to health reasons, as I believe a role with a less strenuous workload and a more supportive work-life balance would better contribute to my overall well-being and recovery.